 The following criteria should be considered as design standards.
 It is recognized that not all of these standards may be achievable in every case.
-For this reason, each application shall be carefully considered and waivers may be granted where appropriate.
+For this reason, each application shall be carefully considered, and waivers may be granted where appropriate.

-- 11.3(1).....Building envelopes should be selected so as not to intrude on the tops of ridge lines. - 11.3(2).....Building envelopes should be located to minimize the visual impact of the development unless such placement is part of an integrated plan to protect viewsheds or minimize the visual intrusion of the improved portion of the subdivision. - 11.3(3).....Building envelopes shall not include wetlands or floodplains. - 11.4(4).....Building envelops should not include areas with slopes in excess of 35%.
+11.4(1)Building envelopes should be selected, so they do not intrude on the tops of ridge lines.

+- 11.4(2) Building envelopes should be located to minimize the visual impact of the development unless such placement is part of an integrated plan to protect viewsheds or minimize the visual intrusion of the improved portion of the subdivision. - 11.4(3) Building envelopes shall not include wetlands or floodplains. - 11.4(4) Building envelopes should not include areas with slopes more than 35%. - 11.4(5) Building envelopes shall meet the requirements stated in the Zoning Ordinance, Section 4.2